Unbalanced Optimal Transport, from Theory to Numerics: Unbalanced Optimal Transport

 \myparagraph{Metric properties and extra constraints. } Conic and dynamic formulations are powerful to derive metric properties.
 Dynamic formulations always define a geodesic distance on $\Mmp(\X)$.
 It is interesting from a modeling point of view, because of its interpretation as a PDE.
 One can also incorporate physical priors into the model such as incompressibility (see e.g.~\cite{maury2011handling}).
 Such priors can not be expressed with the static formulation for arbitrary $(\C,\D_\phi)$.
 However, the time variable remains computationally intensive to deal with, thus it is desirable to remove it so as to tackle large scale datasets.
 The static formulation is hard to study theoretically.
 For instance, as detailed in Section~\ref{sec:uot-conic}, when possible, one should consider its associated conic formulation to prove its metric properties on $\Mmp(\X)$.

 \myparagraph{Computational complexity. } Conic formulations are not computationally friendly because of the extra radial variables $(r,s)\in\RR_+^2$ (see Equation~\eqref{eq:def-cone-pb}).
 In sharp contrast, static and dynamic formulations are interesting because they do not need these radial variables.
 The dynamic formulation replaces them by involving a time variable $t$ (see Equation~\eqref{EqDefDynamic}).
 The static formulation offers the advantage of removing both time and radial variables, thus scaling computationally to larger applications.
 This is the main reason why this formulation is frequently used in applications, see Section~\ref{sec:entropy} for more details.
-The semi-coupling formulation, mentioned Section~\ref{sec:uot-dynamic}, can be useful in the WFR/KL setting to derive an algorithm~\cite{bauer2021square}.
+The semi-coupling formulation, mentioned Section~\ref{sec:uot-dynamic}, can be useful in the WFR/KL setting to derive an algorithm sharing similarities with the Sinkhorn algorithm (detailed in the next Section~\ref{sec:entropy})~\cite{bauer2021square}.
+We also refer to~\cite{chapel2021unbalanced} for another algorithm solving the static formulation with quadratic marginal penalties.
+Similar to~\cite{bauer2021square}, it shares similarities with the Sinkhorn algorithm but involves no entropic regularization.

 \myparagraph{Special cases of TV and $W_1$.} The TV setting is equivalent to variants of Partial OT, that either relaxes the marginal constraint~\cite{piccoli2014generalized, figalli2010optimal} or adds a boundary/extra sample whose role is to add or remove mass from the system~\cite{figalli2010new, gramfort2015fast}.